-- Originality, independence, and conceptual breakthroughs.
+- Originality, independence, and innovation.

-- Contribution and significance to allied fields of investigation.
+- Contribution and significance to the field of reproductive sciences and allied fields of investigation.

 - Development of important new methodology, technology, and/or clinical procedures with clear applications in basic research, animal or human clinical practice, or assisted reproductive technologies.

-Submit a Nomination:
+Submit a Nomination

 The nominations Deadline is August 15th, 2021.
 Send nominating materials to: Dr. Melissa Pepling, Chair, SSR Awards Committee, e-mail: email@example.com by August 15th, 2021.